 Sidebar: Runs are grouped by the number of epochs.

 Graphs: Each line represents the mean of the group, and the shading indicates the variance.
+This behavior can be change in the graph settings.

 I can click the grouping button and clear group fields at any time, which returns the table and graphs to their ungrouped state.